168th Street station (New York City Subway): Construction and opening

-The original New York City Subway line from City Hall to 145th Street on the West Side Branch opened in 1904, with the line being extended to 157th Street that year.
 The West Side Branch was extended northward from 157th Street to a temporary terminus at 221st Street, near the Harlem River Ship Canal, on March 12, 1906, with the station at 168th Street not yet open.
 This extension was initially served by shuttle trains operating between 157th Street and 221st Street.
 The 168th Street station opened for service on April 14, 1906.
+The station originally only had two elevators, each measuring 12 × 12 ft, as well as a set of 119 steps; this contributed to serious overcrowding on the station's first day of operation.
 On May 30, 1906, express trains began running through to 221st Street.
-The opening of the first subway line, and particularly the 168th Street station, helped contribute to the development of Washington Heights.
+The opening of the first subway line helped contribute to the development of Washington Heights, although development around the 168th Street station was initially limited because of the presence of American League Park, as well as covenants that restricted development on many lots west of Broadway.